Refined descendant invariants of toric surfaces: Refined count of plane rational marked tropical curves

-If $k=0$, the deformation of $C^*$ in $\overline{\mathcal M}^{\;e,\lab}_{0,\on} (\R^2,\Delta)$ is presented in Figure \ref{fig2}.
-It immediately follows from (\ref{epsi4}) that such a bifurcation does not affect the value of $RM^{\lab}_y(\Delta,\on,\bx^{(t)})$, $t\in(\R,t^*)$.
+If $k=0$, the deformation of $C^*$ in $\widehat{\mathcal M}^{\;e,\lab}_{0,\on} (\R^2,\Del)$ is presented in Figure \ref{fig2}.
+It immediately follows from (\ref{epsi4}) that such a bifurcation does not affect the value of $RM^{\lab}_y(\bx(t))$, $t\in(t^*-\eps,t^*+\eps)$.

-If $k=1$, then $C^*$ admits three types of deformations that correspond to three types of splitting of the four-valent vertex into a pair of trivalent vertices (see Figure \ref{fig4}).
+Let $k=1$.
+Suppose that the $h$-images of the four edges incident to $V$ lie of four distinct lines in $\R^2$.
+Then $C^*$ admits three types of deformations that correspond to three types of splitting of the four-valent vertex into a pair of trivalent vertices (see Figure \ref{fig4}).
 We have to study two cases according as the edge $h(E_0)$ is dual to a side of the parallelogram inscribed into the quadrangle or not (see Figures \ref{fig4}(a,b), where the edge dual to $h(E_0)$ is labeled by asterisk, and the triangles dual to the marked trivalent vertices are shown by fat lines).
-Thus, (in the notations of Section \ref{sec-plan}) the three top-dimensional cells $F_1,F_2,F_3$ of $\overline{\mathcal M}^{\;e,\lab}_{0,\on}(\R^2,\Delta)$ attached to $F_0$, project onto $H_+$ or onto $H_-$ according as the moving point $x_2^{(t)}$ belongs to $\R^2_+$ or $\R^2_-$.
-In the notation of Section \ref{spsi2}, for the Mikhalkin's weights of the trivalent vertices (see Figures \ref{fig4}(a,b)), we have the following additional geometric relations
+Thus, (in the notations of Section \ref{sec-plan}) the three top-dimensional cells $F_1,F_2,F_3$ of $\widehat{\mathcal M}^{\;e,\lab}_{0,\on}(\R^2,\Del)$ attached to $F_0$, project onto $H_+$ or onto $H_-$ according as the moving point $x_2^{(t)}$ belongs to $\R^2_+$ or $\R^2_-$.
+In the notation of Section \ref{spsi2}, for the Mikhalkin's multiplicities of the trivalent vertices (see Figures \ref{fig4}(a,b)), we have the following additional geometric relations that can be derived from the balancing condition or by elementary geometry tools (cf. relations in \cite[Items (B) and (C) in Page 25]{GS})

-The constancy of $RD^{\lab}_y(\Delta,\on,\bx^{(t)})$, $t\in(\R,t^*)$, reduces to the relation
+The constancy of $RD^{\lab}_y(\bx(t))$, $t\in(t^*-\eps,t^*+\eps)$, reduces to the relation

 in case of Figure \ref{fig4}(a), and to the relation

 in case of Figure \ref{fig4}(b).
 Both the above equalities immediately follow from the elementary geometric facts and formulas (\ref{e4}).